scheinerman/PythagoreanTriples.jl/README.md

 PythagoreanTriple(1007, 1224, 1585)
 ```

-Note: The function `is_primitive` is available to see if a Pythagorean triple
+Note: The function `is_primitive` is available to check if a Pythagorean triple
 is primitive:
 ```
 julia> t = PythagoreanTriple(3,4,5)